mercertim/Captors/README.md

 Downstream analysis in R can be run on a standard laptop computer and was tested on an Apple Macbook 16G RAM, 500GB memory.

 ## Demo
-A demo dataset for preprocessing containing a Captor library is included.
+A demo dataset for preprocessing containing a Captor library is containged in the file demo_data.fastq (2000 reads).
+To run:

 git clone https://github.com/mercertim/Captors.git